 The gestation period for a female loon is a mere four weeks.

-They typically lay one to two chicks.
+They typically lay one to two eggs.
 The male and female will co-parent the chicks for around three months, and then leave the young adult loons to find their place in the world.

-Although loons spend as much time down south as in Canada, somehow we imagine they must feel most at home on Canadian lakes.
+Although loons spend as much time ocean-side as in Canada, somehow we imagine they must feel most at home on Canadian lakes.